 - 10. Further, disclosure of this information will damage LG&E's competitive position and business interests.
 The information provided in response to Item No. 11 regarding scheduled outages is highly sensitive information that, if made public, would enable prospective purchasers of LG&E's power supply to manipulate the bidding process to the detriment of LG&E. Thus, disclosure of this information may detrimentally impact LG&E's ability to contract for off-system sales during the same time period.
 Any impairment of LG&E's ability to obtain fair prices for its power supply will decrease the price LG&E is paid for its power supply.
 As a result, LG&E will not get the same quality of offers that would be produced by a system protected by the confidentiality employed by unregulated business and LG&E will not be able to compete effectively for off-system sales.
 Because LG&E's response to Item No. 11 regards scheduled outages or retirements of generating capacity during the current year and the following four years, LG&E requests the information contained in response to Item No. 11 be afforded confidential protection for a period of five years. - 11.
 The information contained in response to Item No. 11 of the Commission's Order for which LG&E is seeking confidential treatment is not known outside of LG&E, and it is not disseminated within LG&E except to those employees with a legitimate business need to know and act upon the information.
-This information is not on file with the Federal Energy Regulatory Commission, the Securities and Exchange Commission or other public agencies, and is not available from any commercial or other source outside of LG&E. - 12.
-The information contained in response to Item No. 11 and for which LG&E is seeking confidential protection is identical in nature to that provided to the Commission in response to the Commission's requests for information in fuel adjustment clause proceedings and previously in this proceeding.
-The Commission granted confidential protection to LG&E's planned maintenance schedule for each of LG&E's generating units.

-- 13. The information provided in response to Item Nos.
+This information is not on file with the Federal Energy Regulatory

+Commission, the Securities and Exchange Commission or other public agencies, and is not available from any commercial or other source outside of LG&E.

+- 12. The information contained in response to Item No. 11 and for which LG&E is seeking confidential protection is identical in nature to that provided to the Commission in response to the Commission's requests for information in fuel adjustment clause proceedings and previously in this proceeding.
+The Commission granted confidential protection to LG&E's planned maintenance schedule for each of LG&E's generating units. - 13.
+The information provided in response to Item Nos.
 11 and 14 of Appendix G to the Commission's December 20, 2001 Order demonstrates on its face that it merits confidential protection.
 If the Commission disagrees, however, it must hold an evidentiary hearing to protect the due process rights of LG&E and supply the Commission with a complete record to enable it to reach a decision with regard to this matter.
 Utility Regulatory Commission v.
 Kentucky Water Service Company, Inc., Ky.
 App., 642 S.W.2d 591, 592-94 (1982). - 14.
 LG&E does not object to disclosure of the confidential information, pursuant to a protective agreement, to intervenors with a legitimate interest in reviewing the confidential information for the purpose of assisting the Commission's review in this proceeding. - 15.
-LG&E is filing with the Commission an electronic copy of this Petition and one copy of the confidential information in electronic form using one of the means described in the Commission's March 24, 2020 Order in Case No. 2020-00085 (Electronic Emergency Docket Related to the Novel Coronavirus COVID-19).
+LG&E will provide one copy of LG&E's response to the Commission's request with the confidential information highlighted in accordance with Commission requirements. - 16.
+In accordance with the provisions of 807 KAR 5:001 Section 13, one copy of LG&E's response to the Commission's request with the confidential information highlighted and ten (10) copies of LG&E's response without the confidential information is herewith filed with the Commission.